When working with Python for AI software, you'll often encounter pip

 myenv

-is the environment name, and a "myenv" subfolder will be created in the folder.
+is the name of the environment, and it will create a "myenv" subfolder inside the current folder.

-- Go to a folder (e.g., a newly created "AIProject"): Enter the folder, delete the content in the address bar, enter
+- Navigate to a folder (e.g., a new folder named "AIProject"): Go into the folder, delete content in the address bar, input

 myenv\Scripts\activate